nickbrandt/GitLab/doc/install/aws/index.md

 - [To create or upload an SSH key](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) to connect to the instance via SSH
 - A domain name for the GitLab instance
+- An SSL/TLS certificate to secure your domain.
+If you do not already own one, you can provision a free public SSL/TLS certificate through [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/)(ACM) for use with the [Elastic Load Balancer](#load-balancer) we'll create.

+NOTE: **Note:** It can take a few hours to validate a certificate provisioned through ACM.
+To avoid delays later, request your certificate as soon as possible.

 ## Architecture